SpaceLearner/SessionRec-pytorch/README.md

 ## MSGIFSR

 This is the implementation of **Learning Multi-granularity User Intent Unit for Session-based Recommendation** from WSDM 2022 and some other session-based recommendation models.
-We mainly follow the implementation of [lessr](https://github.com/twchen/lessr).
+We use [DGL](https://www.dgl.ai/) library and mainly follow the implementation of [lessr](https://github.com/twchen/lessr).
 (Tianwen Chen, Raymond Wong, KDD 2020)

 ## Baselines